craftcms/docs/docs/getting-started-tutorial/deploy/README.md

-# 4. Make Your Site Live
+# Deploying Craft CMS

 - using Git

   - what to commit
     - composer.json and composer.lock

 - choosing a web host
   - how it eases or complicates deployment strategy

-- Twig route vs. GraphQL route
+* Twig route vs. GraphQL route

-- where to go next
+* where to go next